apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.0/pulsar-admin.md

 original_id: pulsar-admin
 ---

+> **Important**
+>
+> This page is deprecated and not updated anymore.
+For the latest and complete information about `Pulsar admin`, including commands, flags, descriptions, and more, see [Pulsar admin doc](https://pulsar.apache.org/tools/pulsar-admin/)

 The `pulsar-admin` tool enables you to manage Pulsar installations, including clusters, brokers, namespaces, tenants, and more.

 Usage